Skip to content

 Financial Manager – University representative authorized to approve expenditures and sign off on a travel authorization.
 This is not your student organization treasurer or off campus advisor.
 For student organizations, this is typically your faculty or staff advisor.

-Travel Authorization Form – The university form that all travelers must complete for sponsored travel and submit for approvals prior to traveling.
+Academic Affairs Travel Request Form – The university form that is to be completed by travelers under the Provost's Office (division) and the Office of Student Affairs (students).
+This form must be completed for sponsored travel and submitted for approvals prior to traveling.